-I had a chance to meet with people from different companies at a networking night, as well as the Summit itself.
-Educational technology is constantly changing and all these people play a major part in its development.
+I had a chance to meet with people from different companies at the networking night, as well as the Summit itself.
+Educational technology is constantly changing and all these people play a major part.
 These people care so much about the development of their product and sharing it with educators.
 You give them a chance to talk about their product and they light up because they love what they do and are so excited to share it with others.

 While some might argue that there are so many of the same type of educational technology products, one really needs to hear from each of the companies.
 Yes, there are similarities amongst products, but each have their own special space in the world of educational technology.
 Each of the have their own special something that appeals to a different type of teacher.
 There isn't just one product that meets the needs of all teachers, which is why one might find similar products.

-When I talked to teachers about BrightLoop this past weekend, I can't begin to describe that awesome feeling when people shouting with excitement about seeing this product for the first time.
-We started the trend of people taking selfies with the companies because they were so excited.
+When I talked to teachers about BrightLoop this past weekend, I can't begin to describe that awesome feeling when people are shouting with excitement about seeing this product for the first time.
 They knew that this was a product that was going to help them as an educator because they could spend less time documenting notes on students and focus more on the actual instruction.

 As I worked with both companies, trying them out as a teacher and then with my first grade students, they always took the time to ask for feedback.
 They not only listened to what I had to say, but incorporated that feedback.
 It's a great feeling to know that some of your suggestions are becoming part of a product that will be shared with thousands of teachers across the country.
 They know in the beta stages that they do not have a perfect product and are accepting of feedback because they know that teachers are the ones who will get the app or program into the classroom and will share it with others.